5.3.2 |

 relevance, in order not to be discriminated against themselves; and

-those who deliberately infringe the rules of the extrinsic
+those who deliberately infringe the rules of the extrinsic right-duty

-right-duty constellation cannot appeal to
+constellation cannot appeal to

 the right to personhood, to a

-metadoctrinal principle, or to a principle of
+metadoctrinal principle, or to a principle of liberty, in order to be left

-such a person.
 The clearest cases that it is not, are killings

 in self-defense in which the person attacked has not provoked